vhtnam/chatbot-docs/source/_install/create_db.rst

 Creating a new database
 ==============
-First thing you want to do before installing AMPBuilder is to create a new database on your mysql server.
+First thing you want to do before installing ChatbotPB is to create a new database on your mysql server.
 If you already know how to do this/or have already created one just skip to the next step.